howie6879/ruia/docs/en/topics/selector.md

 ## Selector

-`Selector` is implemented by `Field` class, and provide two ways for developers to extract data: `CSS Selector` and `XPath Selector`.
+`Selector` is implemented by `Field` class, and provides two ways for developers to extract data:
+`CSS Selector` and `XPath Selector`.

-In detail, they are implemented by the following two classes:
+In detail, they are implemented by the following three classes:

 - [AttrField(BaseField)][field.py]: extract property of HTML tag
 - [TextField(BaseField)][field.py]: extract text data of HTML tag
+- [HtmlField(BaseField)][field.py]: extract raw html code from HTML tag

 ### Core arguments